Resources are available to help everyone get access

 Always beware of scams and too-good-to-be-true deals when searching online.
 Don’t give out your personal information before you’re sure it’s a reputable site.
 One way you can check is by looking at Better Business Bureau ratings.

-- Google Fiber: starts at $20/month for households making $40,000 per year or less, but they also have a free plan if you qualify
+- Google Fiber: starts at $20/month for households making $40,000 per year or less, but they also have a free internet for seniors if you qualify

 - Internet First: you must qualify and apply for this program first, but plans start at $9.95